 Address: 132 Lopez Road, Lopez Island, WA, USA

-The Edenwild is a boutique hotel on Lopez Island that has spacious rooms and water views.
+The Edenwild boutique hotel on Lopez Island has spacious rooms and water views.
 Each room comes with luxury amenities like soaking tubs and fireplaces.
 Check-in and check-out are contactless; just grab your key from the front desk.
 There are no TVs, so you’ll have more time for nature experiences.

 Breakfast can be prepared to take with you if you plan a hike or explore early in the morning.
 Everything you need is nearby; beaches, restaurants, cafes, art galleries, a farmers market, and a performance theatre.
 You can rent a bike or kayak or take a whale tour with a local tour company.